-Quick Answer: 6 signs you need a new roof are: missing asphalt shingle granules, curled or cracked asphalt shingles, extensive missing roofing material, if your neighbors are getting a new roof, and if you have extensive hail damage.
+Quick Answer: 6 signs you need a new roof are: missing stones or granules, curled or cracked asphalt shingles, extensive missing roofing material, if your neighbors are getting a new roof, and if you have extensive hail damage.

 1. Missing Granules